WBL at Work

 WHAT'S NEXT?

-If you are interested in a career in the Manufacturing sector, contact your school guidance counselor to see what CTAE course work you should take.
+If you are interested in a career in the Graphic Arts and AV sector, contact your school guidance counselor to see what CTAE course work you should take.
 Also speak to your Work-Based Learning Coordinator to find jobs in this field to help jump start your career path.

 What Our Employers are Saying